NUWCDIVNPT/stig-manager/docs/README.md

 ### Status

 This repository is receiving several commits a week as we work [Phase 1 of the Project](roadmap.md).
-During Phase 1, the `main` branch will contain buildable, development-quaity code.
+During Phase 1, the `main` branch will contain buildable, development-quality code.
 Daily commits are being made to the `phase-1-dev` branch and some of these commits may include unbuildable code.

 ## Roadmap